NicklasHidesjo/nichid0501/Processing/Game_Of_Life/README.md

 "+" = slow down the simulation (increase the tick time)
 "-" = speed up the simulation (decrease the tick time)

-while paused klicking on a square will let ju change it from dead to alive or alive to dead
+while paused klicking on a square will let ju change its dead or alive state
 | --- |

 ![](Nicklas_Hidesjo_Game_Of_Life.gif)